 When a constitutional issue arises before a Magistrate's Court, the Magistrate's Court will examine whether the raising of the issue is frivolous or vexatious.
 If the Court decides that it is frivolous or vexatious, there is no right of appeal from this decision.
 If, on the other hand, it is not considered to be frivolous or vexatious, the Magistrate will refer the case to the First Hall Civil Court (Constitutional Jurisdiction).
-If the person feels aggrieved by the judgement of the First Hall Civil Court (Constitutional Court and then, following the judgment of the Constitutional Court the case is referred back to the Magistrate's Court.
+If the person feels aggrieved by the judgement of the First Hall Civil Court (Constitutional Jurisdiction), he has a right of appeal to the Constitutional Court and then, following the judgment of the Constitutional Court the case is referred back to the Magistrate's Court.